What Exactly is a CD or DVD Jukebox?

 Let's compare network CD/DVD servers vs. jukeboxes across a range of attributes:

 - Capacity.
-Jukeboxes hold a fixed number of discs.
-For those with only a handful of discs to share, its overkill.
+Virtual DVD Jukeboxes hold a fixed number of discs.
+For those with only a handful of discs to share, it's overkill.
 For those with many hundreds of discs, it may require multiple jukeboxes.
 CD/DVD servers on the other hand can be configured to each customer's specific needs, from just holding just a few to holding several thousand discs.
 They're all in one place and there's only a single system to manage.

 - Access Speed.
 Accessing data from the CD/DVD server's hard drive can be up to ten times faster than from an optical drive.
 Add to that the time it takes a jukebox to load the disc into a reader and the CD/DVD server user might be done with his tasks by the time a jukebox user is getting his data!